Accessing different higher-order modes with nonlinear modal energy transfer under simple realistic tuning of initial conditions: Spatial chirp

 In the following analysis, we consider the injection of a Gaussian pulse-beam with a waist of 4\,µm and a transverse offset in the x-direction of 5\,µm.
+Fiber parameters as well as pulse energy and its duration are the same as in section~\ref{sec:BSC}.
 In one scenario, there is no spatial chirp ($\tau_t=0$), while in the other, $\tau_t=\tau_0$, where $\tau_0 = \text{FWHM}/\sqrt{2\ln(2)}$.
-Figure~\ref{Comparaison_spatial_chirp} shows energy distribution among modes at the beginning of the multimode fiber in a case without spatial chirp (figure~\ref{Comparaison_spatial_chirp}.a) and in a case with spatial chirp (figure~\ref{Comparaison_spatial_chirp}.b).
+Figure~\ref{Comparaison_spatial_chirp} shows energy distribution among modes at the beginning of the multimode fiber in a case without spatial chirp (figure~\ref{Comparaison_spatial_chirp}.a) and in the case with spatial chirp (figure~\ref{Comparaison_spatial_chirp}.b).
 It also shows the evolution of modal energies for the case without spatial chirp (figure~\ref{Comparaison_spatial_chirp}.c) and the case with it (figure~\ref{Comparaison_spatial_chirp}.d).
-In both cases, we have a beam self-cleaning into mode 2.
+In both cases, we have a nonlinear modal energy transfer towards mode 2.

-First, spatial chirp impacts the energy distribution among modes but it also changes the spectrum of each mode individually, as shown in the figure~\ref{Comparaison_spatial_chirp}.a and~\ref{Comparaison_spatial_chirp}.b, leading to a new degree of freedom to impact nonlinear interactions between modes during propagation.
+First, spatial chirp impacts the energy distribution among modes, but it also changes the spectrum of each mode individually, as shown in the figure~\ref{Comparaison_spatial_chirp}.a and~\ref{Comparaison_spatial_chirp}.b, leading to a new degree of freedom to impact nonlinear interactions between modes during propagation.
 In the case with spatial chirp, the fundamental mode initially carries more energy than mode 2.
 Additionally, $98.7\,\%$ of the total energy is coupled into the 15 modes of the multimode fiber that we consider, which is slightly less than in the case without spatial chirp.
-By the end of propagation, mode 2 retains less energy than in the case without spatial chirp, but it also begins propagation with a lower initial energy.
+By the end of propagation, mode 2 retains less energy than in the case without spatial chirp, but it has also begun propagation with a lower initial energy.

 Furthermore, in the presence of spatial chirp, the energy of mode 2 fluctuates significantly less during propagation.
 This change in modal energy evolution arises because the modes have different spectra at the input of the fiber (see figure~\ref{Spectrogrammes}.a and~\ref{Spectrogrammes}.d), altering the nonlinear interactions between modes that govern their energy exchange.